 The Perfect House in the Perfect Location

-What began as a search for a new home, has become a haven for people looking to escape from the pressures of daily life.
-Somewhere to escape to a world of peace and quiet.
-A large beach front holiday home, that descends straight to the beautiful sands of Freshwater East Bay.
+The Sandcastle in Wales is the result of a dream that began in childhood, was nurtured in London, and was then fulfilled by creating one of the best large luxury holiday cottages in Pembrokeshire, South Wales.
+What began as a search for a new home has become a haven for people looking to escape from the pressures of daily life—somewhere to escape to a world of peace and quiet.
+It is a large beachfront holiday home that descends straight to the beautiful sands of Freshwater East Bay.

 Where it Started